dadkakdead/MyBoss/README.md

 ## Developers corner ##

 ### Are there any hidden dependencies? ###
-The only third-party thing I have included was Tim Hall's custom implementation of Dictionary class ([available on github]) to support Mac.
+The only third-party module used is Tim Hall's custom implementation of Dictionary class  to support Mac ([available on github]).
 Thanks, Tim.

 [available on github]: <https://github.com/VBA-tools/VBA-Dictionary>